xxxmtixxx/n8n-Self-Hosted-Community-Edition-Master-Script/README.md

-# n8n Self-Hosted Community Edition Master Script - Complete Lifecycle Management
+# n8n Self-Hosted Master Script - Complete Lifecycle Management

 A comprehensive master script for deploying, managing, and maintaining n8n with PostgreSQL, Nginx, and automated features.
 This all-in-one solution handles installation, updates, backups, uninstallation, and complete environment management with no external port exposure required.

 ## 🚀 Features

+### Core Features
 - **All-in-One Script**: Single master script for deployment, management, and uninstallation (no separate files)
 - **Smart Installation**: Auto-detects installation state and offers appropriate options
 - **Data Preservation**: Choose which backup to restore when multiple are available
-- **Secure by Default**: Self-signed SSL certificate with 10-year validity and multiple IP address support
 - **Complete Environment Management**: Add/update/remove variables with automatic docker-compose.yml updates and service recreation
 - **Automated Backups**: Daily backups with configurable retention (default: 5 backups)
 - **Comprehensive Logging**: All operations logged to `~/n8n-operations.log` with timestamps